-I had to stop and remind myself I was not in a dream but this was real, it felt like a heady dream sequence from Hollywood blockbuster but it was, in fact, my real life experience.
+I had to stop and remind myself I was not in a dream but this was real.
+It felt like a heady dream sequence from a Hollywood blockbuster but it was, in fact, my real life experience.

-In soft focus my gaze was soon drawn to the one whom I had come to see, Sir Charles Billich.
-He is dear friend and collaborator and this meeting would make yet another glorious rendezvous notching up the international element of our friendship to meeting now in a fourth country.
-Each time we have met has been more exciting and heart-warming than the last but nothing could prepare me for the emotions I was about to experience I sat through a documentary to watch 98 minutes about this incredible man, his marriage and his turbulent journey to become the success he is today.
+In soft focus my gaze was soon drawn to the one whom I had come to see, Charles Billich.
+He is a dear friend and collaborator and this meeting would make yet another glorious rendezvous notching up the international element of our friendship by connecting together in a fourth country.
+Each time we have met has been more exciting and heart-warming than the last, but nothing could prepare me for the emotions I was about to experience as I sat through a documentary to watch 98 minutes about this incredible man, his marriage and his turbulent journey to become the success he is today.

-To witness the magic in that first encounter as Sir Charles fingers deftly sketched away my flaws, my scars and my self-doubt into lines of glorious figurative works fit to adorn the walls of any palace, I felt a part of myself slot back into place.
+To witness the magic in that first encounter, as Charles fingers deftly sketched away my flaws, my scars and my self-doubt into lines of glorious figurative works fit to adorn the walls of any palace, I felt a part of myself slot back into place.

-I was in Cannes now with a two fold purpose, the colourful craze of my own life had recently been published as the memoir Burlesque or Bust and I hoped to network with the film industry as Sir Charles featured in a chapter of the book, particularly the significance of that moment being sketched by him and Billich Gallery’s support of my tour to the UK donating several sketches to my fundraiser.
-The primary focus was to learn more about the film industry and develop closer connection with Sir Charles and his lovely wife Christa Billich.
+I was in Cannes now with a two fold purpose, the colourful craziness of my own life had recently been published as the memoir Burlesque or Bust and I hoped to network with the film industry as Charles featured in a chapter of the book.
+Particularly, the significance of that moment being sketched by him and Billich Gallery’s support of my tour to the UK donating several sketches to my fundraiser was mentioned in the story.
+The primary focus was to learn more about the film industry and develop closer connection with Charles and his lovely wife Christa Billich.
 I was accompanied by my husband, Antony Silcock and music producer, Tonestepa.

 Cinema has the power to move us, and the power to create something immortal.

-Thank you to Thierry Fremaux, Cannes Film Festival director for the organisation of this momentous event and to Sir Charles and Christa Billich for your incredible lives and for inspiring me.
-Thank you Steve Ravic for the power of the story you have created.
+Thank you to Thierry Fremaux, Cannes Film Festival director, for the organisation of this momentous event and to Charles and Christa Billich for your incredible lives and for inspiring me.
+Thank you, Steve Ravic, for the power of the story you have created.
 This is leaving a lasting legacy for the world and it is above all the proof that despite the greatest adversity, art is a lifeline for us all.